readthedocs/readthedocs.org/docs/privacy-policy.rst

 +++++++++

 We go into detail on analytics in a
-:ref:`separate section specific to analytics <privacy-policy-analytics>`.
+:ref:`separate section specific to analytics <privacy-policy:Google Analytics>`.

 Email newsletter
 ++++++++++++++++